Terms & Conditions

 2.1.DMP reserves the right at any time to accept or refuse service and sales for any reason.
 DMP reserves the right to require additional verifications or information from the purchaser before accepting any order or providing services.
 You agree that the receipt by DMP of an electronic or printed copy of an order form does not indicate DMP’s acceptance of the purchaser’s order, neither does it constitute confirmation of DMP’s offer to sell.

 2.2.
-You acknowledge and agree that title and ownership of all ordered products shall remain with DMP until the full purchase price for the same has been satisfied to DMP.
+You acknowledge and agree that title and ownership of all ordered products shall remain with DMP until the full purchase price for the same has been satisfied to DMP unless previously agreed to be release earlier by DMP.

 3.2 .
 The quotation and fee will be inclusive of all preparatory work, provision of any written documentation (eg. Method Statements and Risk Assessment where required) or permission required (e.g. by the Civil Aviation Authority, Air Traffic Control, Police and relevant landowners), travel and accommodation (where necessary) and post-production processing work (not normally included) and digital delivery of images.
-For UAV work, unless otherwise stated, the quotation will be for the amount of aerial photography reasonably achievable within one day.
+For UAS work, unless otherwise stated, the quotation will be for the amount of aerial/ground photography or video capture reasonably achievable within one day.

 3.3 .
-The fee quoted will reflect the proposed uses of the images, as stated by the Client, for which Full Personal Reproduction Rights will be granted.
+The fee quoted will reflect the proposed uses of the images and video clips, as stated by the Client, for which Full Personal Reproduction Rights will be granted.
 A series of assignments is treated as a set of individual contracts.
 Additional Reproduction Rights may be negotiated at a future date.

 4. Payment Terms

 5.1.
-If a site survey is needed prior to the quotation, the cost will be agreed and invoiced in advance.
+If a site survey is needed prior to the quotation, the cost will be agreed and invoiced in advance (unless agreed otherwise).
 The Client must confirm in writing that it has permission to access the ground that will be used to take off and land.
+If a client cancels our services after accepting a written quotation, the Risk assessment fee will be still be valid and chargeable to the client due to work that has to be undertaken prior to any flights or filming/photography being performed by DMP on behalf of the client.

 6. Cancellation by Drone Media Productions